hueristiq/xurlfind3r/README.md

 ## Usage

+To display help message for `xurlfind3r` use the `-h` flag:

 ```bash
 xurlfind3r -h
 ```

-This will display help for the tool.
+help message:

 ```
                  _  __ _           _ _____